kwonus/Quelle/Quelle-AVX.md

 AVX-Quelle is a Level 2 implementation with augmented search capabilities.
 AVX-Quelle extends baseline Vanilla-Quelle to include AVX-specific constructs.
 These extensions provide additional specialized search features and the ability to manage two distinct lexicons for the biblical texts.

 1. AVX-Quelle represents the biblical text with two substantially similar, but distinct, lexicons.
-The %lexicon setting can be specified by the user to control which lexicon is to be searched.
-Likewise, the %display setting is used to control which lexicon is used for displaying the biblical text.
+The lexicon.search setting can be specified by the user to control which lexicon is to be searched.
+Likewise, the lexicon.render setting is used to control which lexicon is used for displaying the biblical text.
 As an example, the KJV text of "thou art" would be modernized to "you are".

    - AV/KJV *(a lexicon that faithfully represents the KJV bible; AV purists should select this setting)*

    - AVX/Modern *(a lexicon that that has been modernized to appear more like contemporary English)*

-   - Dual/Both *(use both lexicons; this setting is compatible with the %lexicon setting and the %display setting)*
+   - Dual/Both *(use both lexicons)*

-   The Dual/Both setting for %lexicon indicates that searching should consider both lexicons.
-The The Dual/Both setting for %display indicates that results should be displayed for both renderings [whether this is side-by-side or in-parallel depends on the format and the application where the display-rendering occurs].
+   The Dual/Both setting for [search:] indicates that searching should consider both lexicons.
+The The Dual/Both setting for [render:] indicates that results should be displayed for both renderings [whether this is side-by-side or in-parallel depends on the format and the application where the display-rendering occurs].
+Left unspecified, the lexicon setting applies to[search:] and [render:] components.

 2. AVX-Quelle provides support for fuzzy-match-logic.
-The %similarity setting can be specified by the user to control the similarity threshold for approximate matching.
-An exact lexical match is expected when %similarity is set to *exact* or 0.
+The similarity setting can be specified by the user to control the similarity threshold for approximate matching.
+An exact lexical match is expected when similarity is set to *exact* or 0.
 Zero is not really a similarity threshold, but rather 0 is a synonym for *exact*.

-   Approximate matches are considered when similarity is set between 33 and 99 (33% to 99%).
+   Approximate matches are considered when similarity is set between 33% and 99%.
 Similarity is calculated based upon the phonetic representation for the word.

    The minimum permitted similarity threshold is 33%.
-Any similarity threshold between 1 and 32 produces a syntax error.
+Any similarity threshold between 1% and 32% produces a syntax error.

-   A %similarity setting of *precise* or 100 is a special case that still uses phonetics, but expects a full phonetic match (e.g. "there" and "their" are a 100% phonetic match).
+   A similarity setting of *precise* or 100% is a special case that still uses phonetics, but expects a full phonetic match (e.g. "there" and "their" are a 100% phonetic match).

 AVX-Quelle uses the AV-1769 edition of the sacred text.
 It substantially agrees with the "Bearing Precious Seed" bibles, as published by local church ministries.
 The text itself has undergone review by Christian missionaries, pastors, and lay people since the mid-1990's.
 The original incarnation of the digitized AV-1769 text was implemented in the free PC/Windows app known as: